Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1315-1415

-Interactive and instructive experience for a large group focused on enhancing awareness and implementing strategies to counteract insider threats enabled by cyber means through engaging and realistic scenarios.
-The session’s primary goal is to educate attendees about the criticality of recognizing and identifying risks, cross functional communication, and coordination between security domains to develop efficient strategies to mitigate these insider threats.
-Outcomes from the session will include an understanding of where to find resources on cybersecurity best practices, recognize the imperative for collaboration between cyber and insider threat security specialists, and develop a more profound awareness of the nuances in managing insider threats within a nuclear facility context.
+This interactive, realistic scenario-based experience focused on enhancing awareness and implementing strategies to counteract insider threats enabled by cyber means.
+The session’s primary goal was to educate attendees about the criticality of recognizing and identifying risks, cross functional communication, and coordination between security domains to develop efficient strategies to mitigate these insider threats.

 1415-1445